yuvaneshkm/dbsconnector/README.md

 # Database Connector Package

 # Overview
-**dbsconnector** is a Python package designed to simplify the process of connecting to different data sources like csv files, excel sheets, google sheets,MySQL database,MongoDB database etc. This package provides a streamlined API for loading the data from different sources and return as Pandas DataFrame for any kind of DataScience, DataAnalysis and MachineLearning purpose.
+**dbsconnector** is a Python package designed to simplify the process of connecting to different data sources like csv files, excel sheets, google sheets, MongoDB database etc. This package provides a streamlined API for loading the data from different sources and return as Pandas DataFrame for any kind of DataScience, DataAnalysis and MachineLearning purpose.

 # Features
 * Easy connection to multiple data sources